dashpay/platform/packages/js-dash-sdk/docs/getting-started/core-concepts.md

 ## Account

-Since the introduction of deterministic wallets ([BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki)), Wallet is represented by multiple accounts.
+Since the introduction of deterministic wallets ([BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki)), a wallet is represented by multiple accounts.

 It is the instance you will use most of the time for receiving or broadcasting payments.